-I am Steve Cummings.
+Hello, my name is Steve Cummings.
 As an American Expat living in Taiwan, I have learned many things about the financial world.
+I have learned about saving, investing, and I have started my journey to financial independence.
 Here is a bit of my story into finances.

 The Discovery of Finances

 In this journey through life, I have not always been a financially savvy individual.
 Savings and frugality have been big to me, but not knowing what to do with my money has always been an issue.
 I have strived to work hard to have more fun, but had no important goals to speak of.

 My life changed in 2016.
 I had taken a job that left me in a state of sitting for hours at a time not being able to do much.
 So I decided to read blogs on the internet and realized I wanted to do more traveling.

 I was approaching 30 years old and had been to two other countries outside of the US.
 It was a revelation that I wanted to see more of the world and experience the adventure of eating new food, seeing new sites, and capturing new experiences.

 Then I realized, I needed money.
 I had not put out goals for my money.
 There were no life goals that I had, and I just aimlessly went from job to job finding something that may make me happy.
 Then I wanted to travel.
 There needed to be a plan to figure out how to save money.

 Through my research, I came across a blog called, Mr. Money Mustache.
 This guy retired at the age of 30 and is living life to his fullest.
 That magic was something I wanted in my life.
 How could I achieve this so-called Financial Independence that Mr. Money Mustache talked about?